ndxn/Cryptocurrencies/README.md

 # Cryptocurrencies

 ## Project Overview
-This analysis provides a summary of various cryptocurrencies for the client, Accountability Accounting conducting using unsupervised machine learning.
-The goal of the analysis was to select out from the dataset the cryptocurrencies considered viable according to set criteria and then to classify the currencies.
+This analysis provides a summary of the investement vaibility of various cryptocurrencies based on previous performance for a hypotheical client, Accountability Accounting.
+The analysis is conducting using unsupervised machine learning.
+The goal of the analysis was to select out from the dataset the cryptocurrencies considered viable according to set criteria and then to classify the currencies by their performance.

-## Resources
+## Tools Used

-- Data Source: crypto_data.csv, retrieved from CryptoCompare
+- **Language:** Python with Pandas
-- Tools: Python with Pandas, SKLearn, Plotly, and hvPlot dependencies; Jupyter Notebook
+- **Dependencies:** SKLearn, Plotly, hvPlot dependencies
+- **Environment:** Jupyter Notebook

 ## Summary